-26.0 TEMPORARY MODIFICATION - AVERAGE WEIGHTED AVERAGE MATURITY
+26.0 TEMPORARY MODIFICATION - WEIGHTED AVERAGE MATURITY

-Notwithstanding Section 13.0, the average weighted maturity of the investment portfolio shall not exceed 2.5 years (or 913 days).
-This provision is to remain in effect through June 30, 20221 and automatically expires on July 1, 20221.
+Notwithstanding Section 13.0, the weighted average maturity of the investment portfolio shall not exceed 2.5 years (or 913 days).
+This provision is to remain in effect through June 30, 2022 and automatically expires on July 1, 2022.
 All other provisions of Section 13.0 shall remain in full force and effect.